Eglė the Queen of Serpents: Baltic region

 The tale type is recognized as being "most at home in the Balto-Slavic regions".

 Lithuania

+120 variants are counted according to Kerbelytė's data.
 According to scholar Norbertas Vėlius, the tale is "more common" in the eastern area of Lithuania, where "more than two thirds" of the variants have been collected.
 Variants collected at East Lithuania show the transformation of the children into birds.
+Note some think the bird variant tend to occur in Latvia.

 Following a less mythological approach, scholar Endre Bójtar suggested that its diffusion across Lithuania owes to the local snake cult, recorded in historical sources.